 project=local_project_name table=local_table_name columns=col1_name:col1_type,col2_name:col2_type partitions=p1:STRING,p2:BIGINT

-Columns and column types are separated by a colon ‘:’, and columns and columns are separated by a comma ‘,’.
+Columns and column types are separated by colons (:), and columns are separated by commas (,).
 In the front of <__schema__> file, the Project name and Table name must be declared, such as

 project_name.table_name, and separated by comma and column definition.

-- The file ‘data; indicates table data.
-The column quantity and corresponding data must comply with the definition in schema_, that is, extra columns and missing columns are not allowed.
+- The file ‘data; indicates the table data.
+The column quantity and corresponding data must comply with the definition in schema_.
+Moreover, extra columns and missing columns are not allowed.

 The content of _schema_ in wc_in is as follows: